GMT + 5 hours

 Idyllic island resorts in the Indian Ocean

+We’ve been offering holidays to the Maldives for over 20 years, and there’s a reason that it’s our most popular destination.
 Evoking images of white sands, swaying palm trees and crystal blue waters, this is the quintessential picture-perfect holiday – with an added sprinkling of something special.
 Far-flung and exotic, it's the ultimate luxury beach escape.
-We’ve been offering holidays here for over 20 years, and there’s a reason that it’s our most popular destination.

 Best time to visit

 • Temperatures in the Maldives vary little throughout the year, averaging 25-30ºC.